CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-3/Self-Paced Materials/1_Defining Success for your Digital Services Acquisition.md

 By leveraging early research, user interviews, and process mapping, contracting and program teams can co-create acquisition strategies that are flexible, user-centered, and outcome-driven.
 Rather than repeating legacy approaches or writing rigid contracts to avoid risk, this module encourages a mindset of adaptability, collaboration, and alignment, core principles of modern digital service delivery.

-Success in digital services doesn’t start with a delivery milestone, it starts with shared clarity.
+Success in digital services doesn’t start with a delivery milestone; it starts with shared clarity.
 What problem are we solving?
 For whom?
 How will we know we’ve done it well?
 This section walks through how to define success that helps teams stay aligned, responsive to change, and focused on outcomes, not just outputs.

 This module emphasizes the strategic role of the acquisition professional in shaping not just the contract, but the success of the entire digital service.
 By applying these concepts, learners will gain the tools and language to build acquisitions that are not only compliant but truly impactful.